djeada/Proste-Projekty/dodatkowe_materialy/szablon_readme.md

 [Provide some ideas for potential future improvements or features.]

 ## Contributing

-Contributions are welcome!
-Please read our Contributing Guidelines for more information.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the <a href="https://github.com/djeada/Proste-Projekty/blob/main/LICENSE">MIT License</a>.